wijjo/jiig/README.md

 more Jiig tools in a folder.

 * LIB_FOLDERS: Library folders for access to additional modules.
-* VENV_ROOT: Virtual environment root folder, if a virtual environment is needed.
-Jiig will automatically build the environment with dependencies.
+* VENV_ROOT: Virtual environment root folder, defaults to 'venv'.
+* VENV_ENABLED: Enables virtual environment when True.
 * PIP_PACKAGES: Pip package names for installing in the virtual environment.

 Paths should be relative, allowing the file to be part of a source repository.